Save Money on Tuition and Exam Fees

 If you are unable to use your tuition benefit during the eligible time frame and want to cancel it, you must:

-• To cancel a reimbursement approval, please contact our advisors for more information.
+- To cancel a reimbursement approval, please contact an advisor at 1-800-253-4332, option 1.

 Tuition benefits cannot be transferred to another individual or carried over to the next program year.